dorin133/Machine-Learning-236756-all-HW/README.md

 # Machine-Learning-236756-all-HW
-Winter 2021-22 semester, done by Dorin Shteyman and Ido Amit all HWs instructions are attached to this repository.
+Winter 2021-22 semester, done by Dorin Shteyman and Ido Amit.

+all HWs instructions are attached to this repository.

 general description of the assignments: